 - being able to respond quickly and to successfully change things, while maintaining an engaged and motivated workforce

-- balancing the demand for change (more projects, albeit smaller ones and the potential for overload) with the organization’s capacity to deliver
+- balancing the demand for change (more projects, albeit smaller ones and the potential for overload) with the organisation’s capacity to deliver

 - and also about leading a cultural change in the business itself

 Delivering Agile is really about preparing for the unknown – gearing up to be as responsive as possible to significant levels of disruption, which are already upon us, but also the future of which will continue to be highly uncertain.
-It is this, all- encompassing, nature of Agile which means it can no longer be the sole preserve of a select band of specialists in the organization.
-Agile Change is everyone’s business, and its style, pace and expectations are best modelled and legitimized at the C-suite level to permeate all aspects of an organization or change initiative.
-Organizations are increasingly seeking people with adaptive capabilities, but it takes adaptive change leadership to:
+It is this, all- encompassing, nature of Agile which means it can no longer be the sole preserve of a select band of specialists in the organisation.
+Agile Change is everyone’s business, and its style, pace and expectations are best modelled and legitimised at the C-suite level to permeate all aspects of an organisation or change initiative.
+Organisations are increasingly seeking people with adaptive capabilities, but it takes adaptive change leadership to: